scottmudge/OctoPrint-MeatPack/README.md

 MeatPack-support Firmware Release 3.9.3: https://github.com/scottmudge/Prusa-Firmware-MeatPack/releases/tag/3.9.3-MeatPack

 ### Only version 3.9.3 from the fork above is compatible!
-P

 ## Installation